-State bonds along with other state funding sources (e.g., General Fund) have been appropriated to the Council since 1976 to help finance the Regional Parks and Trails System's capital plans.
-Since 1994, the Council has financed the parks capital plans with a combination of state bonds and Council bonds; the Council matches every \$3 of state bonds with \$2 of Council funds.
+State bonds along with other state funding sources (for example, General Fund) have been appropriated to the Met Council since 1976 to help finance the Regional Parks and Trails System's capital plans.
+Since 1994, the Met Council has financed the parks capital plans with a combination of state bonds and regional bonds; the Met Council matches every \$3 of state bonds with \$2 of Met Council funds.
 The premise for this mix of state and regional bonds is that people who live outside the seven-county metropolitan region visit and use the Regional Parks and Trails System and should therefore help finance its capital costs.
 Taxes collected statewide and within the region to pay off the bond debt are proportional to the share of visits to the park and trail system made by both people living within and outside the region.
 Minn.
 Stat.
-473.325 allows the Council to issue general obligation bonds for the acquisition and betterment of the Regional Parks and Trails System.
+473.325 allows the Met Council to issue general obligation bonds for the acquisition and betterment of the parks and trails system.
 No more than \$40 million of bond debt can be outstanding at any point in time.